hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 compares to other languages of the time, and neat tricks that they discovered were possible while working on it.

-I've reread a good amount of them by now, and they are all as excellent as I remembered—maybe even more so now that I've gathered a fair amount of knowledge of what makes a Scheme and how to program in it.
+I've reread a good amount of the papers by now, and they are all as excellent as I remembered—maybe even more so now that I've gathered a fair amount of knowledge of what makes a Scheme and how to program in it.
 But most importantly I've gained an appreciation for sections that went unappreciated when I first read the papers.
 Today I want to talk about one of them, found in